submariner-io/submariner-website/src/content/quickstart/openshift/globalnet/_index.md

 {{< include "quickstart/openshift/setup_openshift.md" >}}

+{{% notice info %}}
+Please ensure that the tools you downloaded above are compatible with your OpenShift Container Platform version.
+For more information, please refer to the official [OpenShift documentation](https://docs.openshift.com/container-platform/).
+{{% /notice %}}

+{{< include "quickstart/openshift/setup_aws.md" >}}

 ### Create cluster A

 This step will create a cluster named "cluster-a" with the default IP CIDRs.